Anglo-Iraqi War: Rutbah

 Before Smart launched his airstrikes on 2 May, members of the Iraqi Desert Police had seized the fort at Rutbah for the "National Defence Government."
 On 1 May, the police opened fire on British workers in Rutbah.
-In response to these Iraqi actions, Major-General Clark had ordered the mechanised squadron of the Transjordan Frontier Force (TJFF), which was based at H4 pumping station, to seize the fort for the British.
+In response, Major-General Clark had ordered the mechanised squadron of the Transjordan Frontier Force (TJFF), which was based at H4 pumping station, to seize the fort for the British.
 When the members of the TJFF refused, they were marched back to H3 and disarmed.

-By the end of the first day of airstrikes, there had been reports that elements of the Royal Iraqi Army (RIrA) were advancing on the town of Rutbah.
+By the end of the first day of airstrikes, there had been reports that elements of the Royal Iraqi Army were advancing on the town of Rutbah.
 C Company of the 1st Battalion The Essex Regiment were ordered to travel from Palestine to H4, between Haifa and Iraq; from here the company would join a detachment of RAF armoured cars and defend the position from the Iraqi rebels.

 On 4 May, Churchill ordered Wavell to dispatch a force from Palestine.
-On 5 May, Wavell was placed in command of operations in northern Iraq and General Maitland Wilson was called back from Greece to take command of forces in Palestine and Transjordan.
-The Defence Committee and chiefs-of-staff rationale for taking military action against the Iraqi rebels was that they needed to secure the country from Axis intervention and considered Rashid Ali to have been conspiring with the Axis powers.
+On 5 May, Wavell was placed in command of operations in northern Iraq, and General Maitland Wilson was called back from Greece to take command of forces in Palestine and Transjordan.
+The Defence Committee and chiefs-of-staff rationale for taking military action against the Iraqi rebels was that they needed to secure the country from Axis intervention, and considered Rashid Ali to have been conspiring with the Axis powers.
 The Chiefs-of-Staff accepted full responsibility for the dispatch of troops to Iraq.

 On 8 May a column of the Arab Legion, under Glubb Pasha, reached the fort at Rutbah.
-They picketed the ground surrounding the fort, to wait the RAF bombardment.
-The fort was defended by approximately 100 policemen, the majority of them being Iraqi Desert Police.
-The H4-based Blenheims of 203 Squadron arrived and bombed the fort, and thinking that they had surrendered, left.
-The fort did not surrender and the RAF returned twice that day to bomb the fort without success.
+They picketed the ground surrounding the fort, to await the RAF bombardment.
+The fort was defended by approximately 100 policemen, mostly Iraqi Desert Police.
+The H4-based Blenheims of 203 Squadron arrived and bombed the fort and, thinking that it had surrendered, left.
+The fort had not surrendered, and the RAF returned twice that day to bomb the fort without success.